Working during maternity and parental leave

 Do you have somewhere to go back to after your parental leave?

-This can only be changed by a change of employment agreement.
+This can only be changed by agreement to change the employment relationship.
 However, it is up to the employee to agree to such changes.

-Maternity leave and its benefits are intended to allow the mother to concentrate on caring for herself and her child, so she cannot take the benefit and continue working.
+Maternity leave and its benefits are intended to allow the mother to concentrate on looking after herself and her child, so she cannot take the benefit and continue working.
 However, it is possible to earn extra money while on maternity leave in other ways.
 However, there are restrictions here too.

 Solutions Tailored for You